-Traditional neuropathy treatments are normally ineffective because they rely on narcotics to mask the signs instead of addressing the physical problems contributing to the symptoms.
-WaveTech Therapy can offer beneficial results that go over and above managing pain for patients who are not responding to traditional treatments or don’t want to depend on narcotic solutions.
+Traditional neuropathy therapies are normally ineffective because they rely on medications to mask the signs instead of addressing the physical problems contributing to the symptoms.
+WaveTech Therapy can offer beneficial results that go over and above managing pain for patients who are not responding to traditional treatments or don’t want to depend on medications.

 What is the latest Treatment for Neuropathy?

-FDA-approved and patented as the only device of its kind in Knoxville, WaveTech uses cutting-edge acoustic therapy to provide effective neuropathy treatment.
-Applying such technologies to the afflicted areas is common to experience reduced inflammation and swelling, improved stem cell generation, and blood blow.
-As a result, the tingling, burning, and numbness caused by peripheral neuropathy is typically eliminated or reduced-giving you the freedom to live life to the fullest and on your terms.
+FDA-approved and patented as the only device of its kind in Knoxville, WaveTech uses cutting-edge acoustic therapy to provide an effective neuropathy treatment.
+While applying such technologies to the afflicted areas, it’s common to experience reduced inflammation and swelling, improved stem cell generation, and adequate blood flow.
+As a result, the tingling, burning, and numbness caused by neuropathy is typically eliminated or reduced-giving you the freedom to live your life to the fullest.

 When you are ready to get on the road to recovery, Call WaveTech in Knoxville, TN, at 865.387.9534 or contact us for more information.